Christian Friends of Korea

 Rob was born in Richmond, VA to missionaries to South Korea, where he was raised until his graduation from Korea Christian Academy in 1969 before moving back to the US to attend Berea College in Kentucky.
 In 1976, Rob started his own building company (Robinson Builder, Inc.) and later joined CFK in 2004.
 He serves as Board Chairman and as technical team leader for all CFK-lead trips.

 Dr. John Aksers made several visits to North Korea in the early 90's in preparation for the visits led by Dr. Billy Graham in 1992 and 1994.
-Dr Akers serves as a special assistant to Dr. Graham and also serves on a variety of other boards and committees.
+Dr Akers served as a special assistant to Dr. Graham and continues to serve on a variety of other boards and committees.

 Kay Rader is the former World President of Women's Organizations for the Salvation Army.
 She and her husband, General Paul Rader, served as missionaries to South Korea for 22 years and as international leaders of Salvation Army from 1994 to 1999.
 Kay holds an honorary doctorate from Greenville College, Roberts Wesleyan College, and Asbury Theological Seminary and has served on CFK's board since 2002.

 Steve is a lawyer practicing in Asheville, NC.
 He is a founding board member of CFK and has made several visits to the DPRK with CFK confirming teams since 1997.
 Steve and his wife Fran (who has also visited the DPRK) have two sons, Ben and Bill.
 Ben is a horticultural expert who has also made multiple visits to teh DPRK as part of the CFK's greenhouse technical team.